eBay Account Flagged? Here’s what to do…

 - Allocate around 35% of sniping items from competitors

-- Before eBay’s account flagging, Karim used to use this method on a small scale and not list more than 10,000 items.
-Now, he uses the same method but the difference is he has scaled it up much more to continue to make high profits.
+- Before eBay’s account flagging, you could use this method on a small scale and not list more than 10,000 items.
+But now, you can focus on scaling it up much more to continue to make high profits.

 - ZIK Analytics integrates well with Salefreaks and other listing software so it’s easy to export and list items.